smapiot/piral/docs/questions/pilets.md

 ## How can I sandbox my CSS?

 Sandboxing CSS is not so easy to do at runtime.
 That's why we rely on either the feed service or the pilet creation to solve this efficiently.
-In the best case you use some prefix unique per pilet.
+In the best case, you use some prefix unique per pilet.

 One option for you is to use [Tailwind](https://tailwindcss.com).
 In your *tailwind.config.js* file place, e.g.: